wp-plugins/thanks-you-counter-button/readme.txt

 * [tolingo translations](http://www.tolingo.com) for the help with German translation.
 * [Ugo](http://www.myeasywp.com) for the help with Italian translation.
 * [Marcis Gasuns](http://pc.de/) for the help with Belarusian translation.
+* Nightmare for the help with Hungarian translation.
 * [Simon](http://www.supersite.me/website-building/jquery-free-color-picker/) for the excelent JQuery color picker.
 * [Arne](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/) for setting page layout idea, html markup examples.
 * [DHTMLGoodies](http://www.dhtmlgoodies.com/) for the form input slider code.
 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.6.7 =
+* 22.06.2009
+- Hungarian translation is added.

 = 1.6.6 =
 * 20.03.2009
 - Belarusian translation is added.